-American officials have to follow specific standards, and even the rules for former presidents are strict.
-Some policies ensure the presidents' safety; others maintain a level of governmental transparency and diplomacy.
+American elected officials have to follow specific standards, and even the rules for former presidents are strict.
+Some policies ensure the safety of former presidents; others maintain a level of governmental transparency and diplomacy.

-Many of the things ex presidents must do are rooted in historical necessity.
+Many of the things ex-presidents do are rooted in historical necessity.
 For instance, when Harry Truman left office in 1953, he and former First Lady Bess Truman were penniless.
 Lawmakers passed the Former Presidents Act in 1958 to provide for Truman and every POTUS after him.
-Since then, the act has been revised with additional guidelines, serving as a rubric for every ex commander-in-chief.
+Since then, the act has been revised to include additional guidelines, serving as a rubric for every former commander-in-chief.

 They Receive National Security Briefings

-Former presidents still receive national security briefings, though not as frequently as the sitting POTUS.
-Because of this practice, former presidents can advise the government in times of national crisis.
+Former presidents still receive national security briefings, although they aren't given updates as often as the sitting POTUS.
+This allows ex-presidents to advise members of Congress and the current commander-in-chief in times of national crisis.

 Bill Clinton declined security briefings when his wife Hillary Clinton was Secretary of State.
-He wanted to comment more freely on national and international issues.
+He wanted to comment more freely on national and international issues.2,198718Is this surprising?

 They're Encouraged To Travel

 Former presidents still have civic duties to uphold after their time in office.
 Namely, they're supposed to travel.
 To encourage ex-presidents to continue serving as goodwill ambassadors for the nation, the government offers them a $1 million annual travel budget.

 Presidential spouses receive $500,000 in yearly travel allowances.
 Former presidents also have diplomatic passports for life, allowing them to bypass the hassle of obtaining visas for different countries.2,208730Is this surprising?